WebAssembly/esm-integration/proposals/esm-integration/README.md

 ### "Snapshotting" imports

-When imports are provided to WebAssembly modules in the host instance linking model from JavaScript, they are provided directly upfront.
+When imports are provided to WebAssembly modules in the host instance linking model, they are provided directly upfront.

 - This handling of imports could be called a "snapshotting" process: Later updates to the imported values won't be reflected within the WebAssembly module.
-- Circular WebAssembly module bindings are not supported for direct exports: One of them will run first, and that one will find that the exports of the other aren't yet initialized, leading to a ReferenceError.
-Indirect exports (reexports) can be supported early in Wasm cycles, where a WebAssembly module exports the same binding it imports.
+- Circular WebAssembly modules are not supported: One of them will run first, and that one will find that the exports of the other aren't yet initialized, leading to a ReferenceError.

 See the FAQ for more explanation of the rationale for this design decision, and what features it enables which would be difficult or impossible otherwise.

-### Live binding exports

-WebAssembly modules support live exports bindings for mutable globals by reflecting the infallible ToJsValue() representation of their mutable global exports on their JavaScript environment bindings record.

-For bindings that are exported from bindings that were initially imported i.e. indirect exports or reexports:

-1. WebAssembly modules that have indirect exports to JavaScript modules, these values are snapshotted at the time of execution of the WebAssembly module and reflected as captured bindings and not live bindings on the exports, even if the underlying JavaScript module might have modifications to the binding later on.

-2. WebAssembly modules that have indirect exports to WebAssembly modules, where those modules directly export mutable globals, support the live mutable global reference without capturing the import.
+### Progressive Implementation Support

+It is possible to implement the Wasm-ESM integration in two stages:

+1. In the first stage only source phase imports of Wasm are supported (`import source fibModule from "./fib.wasm"`).
+2. In the second stage, evaluation phase imports would be supported too (`import { fib } from "./fib.wasm"`).

+If initially implementing just source phase imports, the `GetExportedNames`, `ResolveExport`, `InitializeEnvironment`, and `ExecuteModule` abstract operations can be implemented as abstract operations unconditionally throwing a `SyntaxError` exception.
+In this case, module fetch and CSP integration is still required to be implemented as specified in this proposal.

+Implementers are encouraged to ship both stages at once, but it is deemed OK for implementers to initially ship the first stage and then quickly follow up with the second stage, if this aids "time to ship" in implementations.

 ## FAQ